 Of the nine original lighthouses on the Oregon Coast, seven are open to the public and most are still active.
 If you time it right, you’ll get to go inside, take a tour, maybe go up the stairs to the watch room or even higher to the lantern room.
 (There are also two privately built lighthouses, but neither is open to the public.)
 The nine original beacons are wave-and-wind-lashed repositories of Oregon’s rich coastal history, and among the more interesting buildings you’ll see as you travel along the Oregon coast.
-I’ve listed all nine of them in this chapter, but here’s a quick run-down of where they are, from north to south.
+Here’s a quick run-down of where they are, from north to south.

 Watching the Whales

 Every spring and winter, gray whales migrate along the Oregon coast, often passing within easy viewing distance.
 Though whalers nearly harpooned them to extinction, these 50-foot-long, 30-ton leviathans recovered following government protection.
 Now, approximately 18,000 whales ply the 6,000-mile route between the Bering Sea and Mexico, the longest-known migration of any mammal.
 Southbound whales pass the Oregon coast from early December to early February, peaking at about 30 whales per hour in the last half of December.
 Northbound whales are less concentrated, passing from March through June and peaking in late March.
 Several hundred gray whales live along the Oregon coast year-round.
 If you want to whale-watch, bring binoculars and try to position yourself on high ground so you can see the “blow,” the steamy exhalation whales make when they surface.
 Whale-watching excursions are available in Depoe Bay.